easyJet Baggage Allowance: The Complete Guide for 2025/26

 Can I check in more than one hold bag?

-Yes, you can book up to three hold bags per person.
-Each bag has its own weight allowance and must not exceed 275 cm in total dimensions.
+Yes — up to three per person.
+Each has its own weight limit and can’t exceed 275 cm in total dimensions (length + width + height).

 Is hold luggage included with any fare?

-Yes, the FLEXI fare includes a 23 kg hold bag.
+Yes, the Inclusive Plus fare (formerly FLEXI) includes a 23 kg hold bag.
 All other fares require you to purchase hold luggage separately.

 Can I take a pushchair on an easyJet flight?